Privacy policy

 We have policies that ensure we are conducting business in an ethical and transparent manner.

-- We have a Modern Slavery Policy which is reviewed on an annual basis.
+We have a Modern Slavery Policy which is reviewed on an annual basis.

-- Whistleblowing Policy – we encourage our customers, suppliers, and employees to use our whistle blowing policy to report any concerns, including issues regarding modern slavery, to the board.
+Whistleblowing Policy: We encourage our customers, suppliers, and employees to use our whistle blowing policy to report any concerns, including issues regarding modern slavery, to the board.
 We have a process in place and clear steps to take if modern slavery was to be discovered in our business.
-This includes escalation to line management in the first instance, or contacting police if we believe someone is in immediate danger.
+This includes escalation to line management in the first instance or contacting police if we believe someone is in immediate danger.

 Complaints Policy: Whilst aimed at receiving complaints or concerns about any care provision or Care Professional conduct, all complaints received will be fully investigated and appropriate remedial actions taken.
 We will work collaboratively with our social care and health partners to ensure our safeguarding policies and procedures dovetail with local procedures and best practice.